 Audio version update: I am underway with the long-awaited recording of the book.
 Who knew it could be so hard to find the right conditions under which to record it?
-The introduction is here for you to enjoy and I expect to have the entire book finished before the end of November!
+The introduction is here for you to enjoy and I expect to have the entire book finished before the end of summer 2015.

 New Self, New World traverses disciplines and boundaries with ease and precision, gathering wisdom as it goes.
 It is a philosophical masterwork, a spiritual handbook, a sweeping historical renewal of the human story, and an alignment of the profoundest mystical teachings of the world.
 Between its two covers awaits a lifetime of adventure.

 If we were to consider the towering crises faced by the 21st century and trace them to their roots, we would find that each of them leads back to the same cultural force: the one that tells us who we are.
 Our culture’s vision of what it means to be human seeps into us from infancy on – and it presents reality as a shattered world of bits and pieces that are organized by randomness and cannot be felt as a whole.
 By assuring us of that, our culture tacitly informs us that wholeness is a mere phantasm, something that we shouldn’t expect to feel even in the self.
 As a result, we persevere in our deeply divided lives, unaware that our failure to sense and live the wholeness of life is not germane either to our own nature, nor to that of the world itself.
 It is a product of who we have become, and the stories we have come to believe.
 Our culture has habituated to its own fictions.
 And we suffer from mistaken identity.